 Stone was not alone in his exhilaration.
-Many others at Christie’s have continued to express delight that South Asian Modern and Contemporary Art attracted such an unprecedented success.
-The Indian and Southeast Asian Art, they contend, succeeded in attracting art collectors from across the globe not just because of their provenance, but also because the works were outstanding.
+Many others at Christie’s have continued to express delight that South Asian Modern and Contemporary Art attracted such an unprecedented success during the Asian art sale.
+The Indian and Southeast Asian Art sale, they contend, succeeded in attracting art collectors from across the globe not just because of their provenance, but also because the works were outstanding.
 William Robinson, International Head of World Art, commented:

 The sales of South Asian Modern + Contemporary Art and of Indian and Southeast Asian Art achieved their highest sold percentage by lot for a number of years, indicating an increased buyer confidence across all sectors of the market.
 It was exciting to see known buyers in the classical sale expanding their interests into categories that had not been of interest to them before.
 The modern and contemporary sale was notable in that all the top 10 lots were acquired by private buyers, either for institutions or for their own homes.

 Joining in the thrill of Christie’s top selling Chinese work of art in New York during Asia Week is Michael Bass, Head of Department, Chinese Works of Art, New York.
+The record Asia art sale was worth celebrating.
 He commented:

 The Chinese works of art sales were led by Rivers of Color: Chinese Cloisonné Enamels from Private American Collections, which was 94% sold by lot and included the top selling Chinese work of art in New York Asia Week, the 15th – early 16th century deep bowl that realized US$2,629,000.
 We saw enthusiastic and energetic bidding in the Chinese Ceramics and Works of Art sale across every category -jade, archaic bronzes, furniture, Buddhist gilt bronzes and Ming and Qing porcelain -with the top lots selling to private Asian collectors from Hong Kong, China and Taiwan.